 Fertilizing growing peas

-Like legumes, peas belong to the nitrogen fixers.
-These plants have a symbiotic relationship with certain bacteria living in their roots.
+Like legumes, peas are nitrogen fixers.
+They have a symbiotic relationship with certain bacteria living in their roots.
 The bacteria help the plants use the nitrogen by transforming it into a usable form.

 Contrary to common thought, legumes do not fix nitrogen in the soil for other plants to use.
 The bacteria makes it available for them.
-Once dead, the unused Nitrogen is released.
+Once dead, the unused Nitrogen is released from the nodules in the root system.

 Provide the peas with the right conditions to thrive by adding organic matter to the soil.
 Then supplement with a boost of a seaweed feed throughout the growing season.